turingschool/md_launch_curriculum/lessons/mod1/Looping.md

 Console.WriteLine("All cookies removed!");
 ```

+The `do... while` loop is similar to a `while loop`; the difference is that the conditional code block is run _first_ and then the condition is evaluated.

-What is the difference between `while` and `do...while`?
-How would you change the `while` diagram to account for this difference?
+> With a partner: How might you change the `while` diagram to account for this difference?

 ### Check for Understanding

+* What might cause an infinite loop?
+What is a good way to avoid an infinite loop?
+* Write a **for** loop that will output a countdown from 10 to 1.
+* Write a **while** loop that will continually ask a user what the best animal is, until they provide the answer "Unicorn".
-Without running the code first, write down what the output of the following code would be:
+* Without running the code first, write down what the output of the following code would be:
 ```c#
 for (var i = 0; i < 3; i++)
 {